semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 - Webhooks

 :::info Subscriber availability
-The Semgrep network broker is available to Enterprise tier users.
+The Semgrep Network Broker is available to Enterprise tier users.
 :::

 ## Prerequisites